filisyan0800/Python-easy-crypto/README.md

 2. It slices this data into: _password salt_, _initialization vector_, _ciphertext_.
 3. The _password salt_ and the `password` are used to generate the `256 bit` long encryption key using `pbkdf2` and `10000` as iteration count (same as in encryption process).
 4. The _ciphertext_ is decrypted using `aes-256-gcm` with the generated key and the _initialization vector_.
 During encryption the integrity of the data is also verified.

-## Found a bug?
-Have a comment?

-Please find us, we would love your feedback!

-## Release

-Tag your commit with x.y.z, then if all tests pass x.y.z version will be released on Pypi.